Cork has an abundance of fabulous family-friendly walks, so why not get out there and make the most of your spare time!

 The Dursey Loop Walk takes you over to the westernmost tip of the peninsula, Dursey Island — a beautiful, remote island surrounded by the shimmering water of the Atlantic Ocean.
 A cable car (originally intended to transport the people of the island and their animals safely over to the mainland) takes you over to the island where you can pick up the trail.

-Amazing views of the sea, cliffs of the island, the peninsula, and Kerry await you on the trail.
 The loop is about 14km, so it would take the average family about 3.5 to 4 hours to complete.
 The sense of isolation only adds to the beauty of the island, and the fresh sea air will rejuvenate you and your family.
 But, be sure to not miss the last cable car home!

 For more information on the trail and the cable car schedule, visit Beara Tourism.

 The Kinsale to Charles Fort Coastal walk is an easy 5.5km route along the coast just outside the buzzing town of Kinsale which is home to a host of family-friendly activities including deep sea angling, paddleboarding, kayaking, and fishing trips.

 This easy-to-navigate walk will take you all the way to Charles Fort, a seventeenth-century Irish fort.
 You can opt to walk around it yourself or take one of the guided tours on offer if you want to brush up on your history of the area.

 The Seven Heads Peninsula encompasses incredible cliffs and an extensive shoreline overlooking a magnificent sea.
 The entire walking path connecting the villages of Timoleague and Courtmacsherry is 42.5km, but, if you’re not up for it all in one go, there are plenty of shorter sections to enjoy.